ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ```

 The syntax of a `throw` statement is as follows:
 ```
 throw Expression;
 ```

 #### Return Statement

+The syntax of a `return` statement is as follows:
 ```
 return Expression*;
 ```

 #### Reply Statement

+The syntax of a `reply` statement is as follows:
 ```
 reply Message?;
 ```